When Is A Divorce Final After The Judge Signs The Papers

 Signed Divorce Papers Now What

 A divorce decree is a formal document that includes information such as child support, child custody, visitation agreements, and property division.
-Basically, it contains the judge’s decisions that the judge reached after considering the evidence and testimony from both sides.
-This document is signed by the judge and signals that your divorce is now final.
+It contains the judge’s decisions that the judge reached after considering the evidence and testimony from both sides.
+The judge signs this document and signals that your divorce is now final.

 It is often issued about two weeks after your divorce proceedings end.
-Your lawyer is supposed to notify you after the decree is issued so that you can sign it.
-Before you sign it, carefully read the decree to make sure there are no spelling mistakes or typographical errors.
+Your lawyer is supposed to notify you after the decree is issued so you can sign it.
+Before you sign it, carefully read the decree to ensure there are no spelling or typographical errors.

-You should also look out for words or sentences that sound vague or ambiguous because they may be subject to misinterpretation.
+It would be best to look for words or sentences that sound vague or ambiguous because they may be misinterpreted.
 That means that you may need to appeal the document so that every word or sentence is made clear and precise.
 You should review the document with an experienced divorce lawyer.

 When Is The Divorce Final In Mediation